ralna/GALAHAD/doc/Julia/rst-dir/arc_functions.rst

 	*
 		- userdata

 		- is a structure that allows data to be passed into the function and derivative evaluation programs.

 	*
 		- status

-		-
-		  is a scalar variable of type Int32 that gives the entry and exit status from the package.
+		- is a scalar variable of type Int32 that gives the entry and exit status from the package.

 		  On initial entry, status must be set to 1.

-		  Possible exit are:
+		  Possible exit values are:

+		  * **0**

-		  * 0. The run was succesful
+                    The run was successful

-		  * -1.
+		  * **-1**

                     An allocation error occurred.
-A message indicating the offending array is written on unit control.error, and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error, and the returned allocation status
+                    and a string containing the name of the offending array are held in inform.alloc_status and
+                    inform.bad_alloc respectively.

-		  * -2.
+		  * **-2**

                     A deallocation error occurred.
-A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc
+                    respectively.

+		  * **-3**

-		  * -3.
-The restriction n > 0 or requirement that type contains its relevant string 'dense', 'coordinate', 'sparse_by_rows', 'diagonal' or 'absent' has been violated.
+                    The restriction n > 0 or requirement that type contains its relevant string 'dense', 'coordinate',
+                    'sparse_by_rows', 'diagonal' or 'absent' has been
+                    violated.

-		  * -7.
+		  * **-7**

                     The objective function appears to be unbounded from below

-		  * -9.
+		  * **-9**

                     The analysis phase of the factorization failed; the return status from the factorization package is given in the component inform.factor_status

-		  * -10.
+		  * **-10**

                     The factorization failed; the return status from the factorization package is given in the component inform.factor_status.

-		  * -11.
+		  * **-11**

                     The solution of a set of linear equations using factors from the factorization package failed; the return status from the factorization package is given in the component inform.factor_status.

-		  * -16.
+		  * **-16**

                     The problem is so ill-conditioned that further progress is impossible.

-		  * -18.
+		  * **-18**

                     Too many iterations have been performed.
 This may happen if control.maxit is too small, but may also be symptomatic of a badly scaled problem.

-		  * -19.
+		  * **-19**

                     The CPU time limit has been reached.
 This may happen if control.cpu_time_limit is too small, but may also be symptomatic of a badly scaled problem.

-		  * -82.
+		  * **-82**

                     The user has forced termination of solver by removing the file named control.alive_file from unit unit control.alive_unit.

 	*
 		- n

 		- is a scalar variable of type Int32 that holds the number of variables

 	*
 		- x

 		- is a one-dimensional array of size n and type T that holds the values $x$ of the optimization variables.
 The j-th component of x, j = 0, ... , n-1, contains $x_j$.

 	*
 		- g

 		- is a one-dimensional array of size n and type T that holds the gradient $g = \nabla_xf(x)$ of the objective function.
 The j-th component of g, j = 0, ... , n-1, contains $g_j$.

 	*
 		- ne

 		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of the Hessian matrix $H$.

 	*
 		- eval_f

-		-
-		  is a user-supplied function that must have the following signature:
+		- is a user-supplied function that must have the following signature:

 		  .. ref-code-block:: julia

-		  	Int32 eval_f( int n, const double x[], double *f, const void *userdata )
+		  	eval_f(n, x, f, userdata)

 		  The value of the objective function $f(x)$ evaluated at x= $x$ must be assigned to f, and the function return value set to 0.
 If the evaluation is impossible at x, return should be set to a nonzero value.
 Data may be passed into ``eval_f`` via the structure ``userdata``.

 	*
 		- eval_g

-		-
-		  is a user-supplied function that must have the following signature:
+		- is a user-supplied function that must have the following signature:

 		  .. ref-code-block:: julia

-		  	Int32 eval_g( int n, const double x[], double g[], const void *userdata )
+		  	eval_g(n, x, g, userdata)

 		  The components of the gradient $g = \nabla_x f(x$) of the objective function evaluated at x= $x$ must be assigned to g, and the function return value set to 0.
 If the evaluation is impossible at x, return should be set to a nonzero value.
 Data may be passed into ``eval_g`` via the structure ``userdata``.

 	*
 		- eval_h

-		-
-		  is a user-supplied function that must have the following signature:
+		- is a user-supplied function that must have the following signature:

 		  .. ref-code-block:: julia

-		  	Int32 eval_h( int n, int ne, const double x[], double h[], const void *userdata )
+		  	eval_h(n, ne, x, h, userdata)

 		  The nonzeros of the Hessian $H = \nabla_{xx}f(x)$ of the objective function evaluated at x= $x$ must be assigned to h in the same order as presented to arc_import, and the function return value set to 0.
 If the evaluation is impossible at x, return should be set to a nonzero value.
 Data may be passed into ``eval_h`` via the structure ``userdata``.

 	*
 		- eval_prec

-		-
-		  is an optional user-supplied function that may be NULL.
-If non-NULL, it must have the following signature:
+		- is an optional user-supplied function that may be NULL.
+If non-NULL, it must have the following
+		  signature:

 		  .. ref-code-block:: julia

-		  	Int32 eval_prec( int n, const double x[], double u[], const double v[], const void *userdata )
+		  	eval_prec(n, x, u, v, userdata)

-		  The product $u = P(x) v$ of the user's preconditioner $P(x)$ evaluated at $x$ with the vector v = $v$, the result $u$ must be retured in u, and the function return value set to 0.
+		  The product $u = P(x) v$ of the user's preconditioner
+		  $P(x)$ evaluated at $x$ with the vector v = $v$, the result $u$ must be retured in u, and the function return value set to 0.
 If the evaluation is impossible at x, return should be set to a nonzero value.
 Data may be passed into ``eval_prec`` via the structure ``userdata``.

 .. index:: pair: function; arc_solve_without_mat
 .. _doxid-galahad__arc_8h_1aea7f9bc40b893f4df507d807ea8cd670: